Home > Tours > Asia Tours > Japan Tours > Colours of Northern Japan (Kanto & Nebuta Festivals)

 Today we'll swap the city lights for countryside charm as we head north with our guide into the scenic Tochigi region.

-We will then enjoy a short drive to visit the dramatic Kegon Waterfall, one of Japan's most celebrated natural sights.
+Our first stop is the dramatic Kegon Waterfall, one of Japan's most celebrated natural sights.
 The waterfall drops straight from Lake Chūzenji, which we'll also visit for a lovely photo opportunity.
 This peaceful lake sits at the foot of Mt.
 Nantai and was once a popular retreat for diplomats and dignitaries.

 From there, we make our way to Utsunomiya Station and hop aboard Japan's famous bullet train for a smooth, high-speed ride to Sendai.
 Known as the City of Trees, Sendai welcomes us with its broad, leafy boulevards and relaxed atmosphere.